jwinkels/ais/README.md

 |After Update on 2.2.7 completionlist is broken| solved | 2.2.8|

 ## Release Notes
+### 2.2.9
+- percentage of loaded methods in package is shown during activation/update
 ### 2.2.8
 - solved issues
 ### 2.2.7